Hendrix-CS/csci235/index.md

 Final course grades are earned based on accumulated credits, as follows:

 * To earn an A in the course, a student will:
-  * Earn at least 27 out of 30 possible robot credits
+  * Earn at least 40 out of 43 possible robot credits
-  * Earn at least 11 out of 12 possible essay credits
+  * Earn at least 22 out of 24 possible interview credits
   * Complete and present the final project
 * To earn a B in the course, a student will:
-  * Earn at least 23 robot credits
+  * Earn at least 32 robot credits
-  * Earn at least 9 essay credits
+  * Earn at least 17 interview credits
   * Complete and present the final project
 * To earn a C in the course, a student will:
-  * Earn at least 19 robot credits
+  * Earn at least 24 robot credits
-  * Earn at least 7 essay credits
+  * Earn at least 12 interview credits
   * Complete and present the final project
 * To earn a D in the course, a student will:
-  * Earn at least 15 robot credits
+  * Earn at least 16 robot credits
-  * Earn at least 4 essay credits
+  * Earn at least 7 interview credits

 ## <a name="equipment">Equipment</a>
 During the second week of the semester, each student team will be assigned